 - 6 GoPro Accessories for Extended Shooting (jump to section)

 Lets get started!

 3 Factors that Shorten GoPro Battery Life

 Here are three things that will shorten your GoPro battery life, in descending order:

 - Too many features enabled: The more features you have turned on (WiFi, GPS, voice control …) the faster your battery will drain.

-- Cold weather: It will also drain faster if the weather is cold.
+- Cold temperature: It will drain faster if the weather or the water is cold.